Drug And Alcohol Addiction In Montgomery, Alabama

 In Montgomery County in 2016, one in four adult possession arrests were made for opium/cocaine.

 In Montgomery County in 2016, there were 88 opioid prescriptions for every 100 people.

 Alabama had 4,718 DUI crashes in 2015 .

-State-funded treatment available in Montgomery includes the following treatment services:
+State-funded treatment available near Montgomery includes the following treatment services:

 - Adolescent services – outpatient and residential

 - Co-occurring disorders for teens